Brand Names: Tykerb

 In postmenopausal women, lapatinib is given in combination with a hormonal medicine called letrozole (Femara).
 In others, lapatinib is given together with a cancer medicine called capecitabine (Xeloda).

 Lapatinib may also be used for purposes not listed in this medication guide.

 What are the possible side effects of lapatinib (Tykerb)?

-Stop using lapatinib and call your doctor at once if you have a serious side effect such as:
+Also call your doctor at once if you have:

 Common side effects may include: